Potrero Chico: Weather

+Geology

+The history of the creation of Potrero Chico's massive limestone walls goes back over 200 million years.
+At its core, Potrero Chico is the result of a salt dome that pushed the existing limestone layers into the slanted vertical orientation that is seen today.
+With the limestone layers erected, the weathering process within the canyon began.
+An overflow from a nearby water source breached the edge of the vertical limestone and poured over.
+The rate of erosion depended on the velocity of the exiting water, and began to form the Canyon we see today.

+Salt Layer Formation

+200 million years ago, before the modern canyon existed, the surrounding region of Potrero Chico was subjected to regular flooding of seawater.
+When a flood came in, seawater would get trapped in shallow pools called restricted marine environments.
+The trapped water would slowly evaporate, leaving only the salt behind.
+Millions of years of flooding and evaporation left a significant layer of salt, that would eventually form the salt dome beneath the canyon.

 Main climbing areas

 Las Estrellas: Located on the east side of the main canyon.
 5.9 to 5.12.
-Mostly single pitch climbs.
+Mostly single-pitch climbs.

-Club Mex: Home to a number of hard, single pitch climbs as well as the 8 pitch classic, Supernova (5.11a).
+Club Mex: Home to a number of hard, single-pitch climbs as well as the 8-pitch classic, Supernova (5.11a).

 Mini super Wall: Directly across from the Central Scrutinizer Wall.
-The first handful of climbs encountered here are good warm up routes ranging from 5.8 to 5.9+.
-The route El Volvo Scorcho (5.9 and requires 9 quickdraws) is named after the car accident that almost killed the first ascentionist, Dane Bass.
+The first handful of climbs encountered here are good warm-up routes ranging from 5.8 to 5.9+.
+The route El Volvo Scorcho (5.9 and requires 9 quickdraws) is named after the car accident that almost killed the first ascensionist, Dane Bass.

 Mota Wall: One of the most popular walls located on the Lower Sense of Religion.
 Mota Wall houses many of the classic climbs at El Potrero such as La Vaca and Double Cherry Pie.

 Easily accessed area.
-Many easy to medium range climbs.
+Many easy to medium-range climbs.

 Mileski Wall: Above the Mota Wall.
 Hard overhanging climbs.

 The spires: Very popular areas.
 Two rock horns about 200' tall on the west side of the canyon.

 Outrage Wall: Many beautiful climbs in the mid 10s to 12 range.

 The Surf: 15 minutes walk from the spires, hard overhanging from 5.12a to 5.13b.

 Central Srutinizer, Virgin canyon: West of the canyon.